Bushy-tailed woodrat: Behavior

 Bushy-tailed woodrats are active throughout the year.
 While primarily nocturnal, they can occasionally be seen during the day.
 They are usually solitary and very territorial.

 These woodrats collect debris in natural crevices, and abandoned man-made structures when available, into large, quasistructures for which the archaeologists' term 'midden' has been borrowed.
 Middens consist of plant material, feces, and other materials which are solidified with crystallized urine.
 Woodrat urine contains large amounts of dissolved calcium carbonate and calcium oxalates due to the high oxalate content of many of the succulent plants upon which these animals feed.

 An important distinction to make is between middens and nests.
 Nests are the areas where the animal is often found and where the females raise their young.
 Nests are usually within the midden, but regional variations to this rule occur.
 When not contained within the midden, the nest is usually concealed in a rocky crevice behind a barricade of sticks.

-In coniferous forests, the woodrat may build its house as high as 50 ft up a tree.

 Bushy-tailed woodrats do not hibernate.
 They build several food caches, which they use during the winter months.

 The bushy-tailed woodrat engages in hind foot-drumming when alarmed.
 It will also drum when undisturbed, producing a slow, tapping sound.

 Predators

-Bushy-tailed woodrats are preyed upon by many predators, including: spotted owls, bobcats, black bears, coyotes, foxes, weasels, Snakes, martens, and hawks.
+Bushy-tailed woodrats are preyed upon by many predators, including: spotted owls, bobcats, black bears, coyotes, foxes, weasels, snakes, martens, and hawks.
 The sheltered conditions offered by the midden are often used by reptiles during the colder months.
 The rattlesnake, normally a predator of the woodrat in the warmer months, is a common lodger.